 Next, fold your white stocking cuff in half and blanket stitch the side seam together, by starting at the bottom (as shown here on the left below).
 I used two strands of white embroidery floss to match the white cuff.
 Don’t trim your thread when you get to the top.
 You can use this thread to continue blanket stitching the cuff to the stocking top.
 Slip the cuff over the top of the stocking.
 Fold the pink hanger loop in half and tuck it between the stocking and cuff at the back of the stocking (as shown on the right below).

 Using the remaining white floss, blanket stitch the cuff to the stocking top, being careful to stitch in the pink hanger loop as you go.
-Also ensure that you stitch all the way around the stocking top, so that it can still open up.
 When you’re done, it will look something like this;

-- being a small project, with small parts, this mouse is only suitable for gentle supervised play by children over the age of three.
+- Being a small project, with small parts, this mouse is only suitable for decoration and is not a toy.

 Now that I’ve completed this cute project, I’m imagining all sorts of adorable additions to the mouse’s wardrobe and decor.
-Wait until you see what I’ve come up with next!
-But in the meantime, enjoy her in her winter wonderland!
+I’d love to see what you come up with too.

 What will you be sewing for Christmas this year?
-If you happen to stitch up one of these little treasures, be sure and share photos over on the Molly and Mama Facebook Page.
-I’d be thrilled to show them off!
-While you’re there, feel free to like Molly and Mama so you can keep up to date with new projects, posts and promotions.
-Pop over to Pinterest if that’s your thing.
-Or follow me here by signing up via email or Bloglovin’ in the right hand side bar.
+If you happen to stitch up one of these little treasures, be sure and share photos over on the Molly and Mama Facebook Page or on Instagram.
+Follow along to stay up to date with everything Molly and Mama.
+Pop over to Pinterest too, if that’s your thing.
+Or follow me here by signing up via email in the right hand side bar.

 If you get a chance, you might like to pop over to my ETSY store too.
-There are some adorable felt patterns available as well as a number of applique templates.
+There are some adorable felt patterns available as well as a number of quilty projects.

 I’ve got some more free tutorials you might like to try too!
 Just head over HERE.